Understanding the lunar calendar

 What are the origins of the lunar calendar?

 As explained above, the lunar calendar is a system of measurement that originally tracked events and dates over long periods of time according to the cycles of the Moon.
-The date of the new lunar year depends on the Moon's position and changes every year.
+The date of the new lunar year depends on the Moon's position, and changes every year.

 Lunar calendar and moon cycle

-So, let's start again: the Moon has different cycles linked to its position in relation to the Sun and the Earth(a position that determines the amount of light reflected on the Moon).
+So, let's start again: the Moon has different cycles linked to its position in relation to the Sun and the Earth(a position which determines the amount of light reflected on the Moon).
 So far, so good.
 These cycles have an impact on the Moon's phases, which are repeated every month (the lunation).

 • The new Moon(the side we see is not illuminated, and the Moon appears almost invisible);